 He quickly gained promotion to Able Seaman and served on many ships including; Attentive, Excellent, Topaz, Minerva and Princess Royal.
 In January 1916 he was posted to HMS Dolphin at Gosport which was the submarine base and training school and then to the submarine depot ship HMS Lucia.
 He returned to Dolpin in December 1916 for training with submarine E49.
 Also in late 1916 he married Ada Elizabeth Rogers in Devonport, Plymouth, Devon.

-He was aboard HMSub E49 when it hit a mine and sunk with the loss of all hands on 12th March 1917.
-The minefield was laid in the channel between Balta and Huney Island of the Shetland Islands by the German Uboat UC76 two days before.
+He was aboard HMSub E49 which was leaving Balta sound in the Shetlands on patrol when it hit a mine and sunk with the loss of all hands on 12th March 1917.
+The minefield had been laid in the channel between Balta and Huney Islands off the Island of Unst by the German U-boat UC76 two days before.

-His name is commemorated on Portsmouth Naval Memorial and in Thame he is remembered on the War Memorial, St Mary’s church memorial board and All Saints church memorial board.
+His name is commemorated on Portsmouth Naval Memorial and in Thame he is remembered on the town war memorial and on both St Mary’s and All Saints church memorial boards.

 The Thame Remembers Cross was delivered to Portsmouth Naval Memorial, Southsea, Hampshire on 14th June 2017 by Cllr Tom Wyse (Mayor of Thame)